 All my best,

-2. Question about sending announcements and party invitations to parents of students in the same graduating class:
+2. Do you send announcements and party invitations to parents of students in the same graduating class?

 I did a google search on this query, and your blog came up… alas I was still unable to find an answer… hoping you can help me… Is it proper to send graduation announcements to other parents if your child is graduating the same year from the same school?
 We are having an open house the following day, and I have been inserting them in his announcements.
 Thank you for your advice.